Destination Pakistan Guide

 Running parallel to the Karakoram Highway, several sections of the ancient Silk Route still exist.
 They still preserve the rich legacy of ancient trade on this route.
 Currently abandoned, these sections are mainly used by locals for grazing animals and local travel.
 These sections have the potential to attract tourists seeking to immerse themselves in history.

-Collision Point of Continental Plates: Witness the Birth of Mountains
+Collision Point of Continental Plates

 Collision point of continental plates